-Wondering how much loyalty programs cost in 2023?
+Wondering how much loyalty programs cost?
 If so, you’ve come to the right place.

 How much a loyalty program costs varies widely depending on their size and scope.